- Y.SH

 - information

-- 1373 views
+- 2467 views

 - 0 comments

-Ash Reshteh, a soup made with noodles and herbs, is probably the most well-known and cooked dish in Persian cuisine.
+Ash Reshteh, a soup made with noodles and herbs, is the most well-known and cooked dish in Persian cuisine.
 Besides being delicious, the reason behind this is that Ash Reshteh features in the events leading up to and after Nowruz (Persian New Year).

 What is Ash Reshteh?

 Although Persian ash (pronounced 'aash') recipes are often described as soups when translated to English, they're hearty bowls of goodness with a consistency more like chowder, stew, or chili.
-Ash Reshteh is no exception to the rule — a wholesome and beautiful bowl packed full of Persian noodles ('reshteh'), kidney beans, chickpeas, green lentils, fresh herbs, greens, and flavored with Kashk (a fermented yogurt sauce).
-The flavor profile of this dish is complex yet perfectly balanced, with freshness coming from the herbs and a musky citrus note from the kashk.
-Each bowl is garnished with a drizzle of thinned kashk, some Persian Saffron, some dried mint oil, and a sprinkling of fried onions.
-It's profoundly comforting and a hug in a bowl!
+Ash Reshteh is no exception to the rule — a wholesome and beautiful bowl packed full of Persian noodles ('Reshteh'), kidney beans, chickpeas, green lentils, fresh herbs, greens, and flavored with Kashk (a fermented yogurt sauce).

-Why is Ash Reshteh So Special?
+What Makes Ash Reshteh So Special?

 This noodle soup is traditional Iranian food of Persian noodles (Reshteh) and yogurt whey (Kashk).
 This dish is flavorful because of these two ingredients.
 Additionally, the unique toppings accompanying this food contribute to the food's desirable taste and smell.
 I love these garnishes and always include extra amounts on my plate when I eat this food.

-Persian Noodle Soup: How Does It Taste?
+Ash Reshteh: How Does It Taste?

 This meal has many great qualities, one being its long nutrient list.
 Thanks to the lentils, beans, and chickpeas, it's loaded with protein, fiber, and complex carbs.
 The buttermilk and yogurt "Kashk" contribute fats, and greens are snuck in through spinach and fresh herbs.